Skip to content

 IgnoreNotMappedFields

-By setting this to true Gridify don't throw an exception when a field name is not mapped. for instance, in the above example, searching for password will not throw an exception.
+By setting this to true, Gridify won't throw an exception when a field name is not mapped.
+For instance, in the example above, searching for password will not throw an exception.

 • Type: bool